Opubose/chick-fil-AI/README.md

 ## Contributing

-This project is part of UTD's senior design course.
+This project is part of UTD's senior design course for computer science and software engineering majors.
 No external contributions will be accepted.